-Great to see OW MARTIN ROSE 14 - 18) selected Scotland's U21 in the EuroHockey Championships.
-The boys won their first game 6-1 against Portugal in Plzen Litice, Czech Republic.
+Great to see OW MARTIN ROSE (P 18) 14 selected for Scotland's U21 in the EuroHockey The Championships. boys won their first 6-1 game against Portugal in Plzen Litice, Czech Republic.
 The boys went on to beat Russia 9-0 in the final to win gold at U21 Men's EuroHockey Championship II.